 Supreme God in Islam

 Quran Sharif (قرآن شریف) or Quran Majid is the most revered religious text in Islam.
-The Quran was revealed on Prophet Muhammad via Jibril (an angel) over a period of 23 years.
+The Quran was revealed on Prophet Muhammad via Jibril (angel Gabriel) over a period of 23 years.
 It is considered to be the "Word of God".
 Angel Jibril revealed this to Prophet Muhammad without any distortion or omission.

 The instructions in Quran are considered to be the instructions from God.